miyu1/iCalLibrary/README.md

 If includeNoDateEntryFlag is set to false, todo entry which does not have start date or due date is not included

+## License
+This software is released under the MIT License, see LICENSE